Developer-Mike/obsidian-advanced-canvas/README.md

 ## Known Issues - Create an issue if you find any!
 - [ ] Shapes are not shown in the preview
+- [ ] Nodes from portals can still be moved by using a group
+- [ ] Edges from portals can still be dragged
+- [ ] Undoing/Redoing a group collapse does not revert the `isCollapsed` state of the group